Vintage Eero Saarinen Womb Chair and Ottoman Restored in Texas Sheepskin

 Woven to Protect: performance furniture fabrics that fit perfectly everywhere

-We hope that this article has clarified what performance fabrics are, why they’re so great and how you can use them in interiors spaces.
-If you have any questions about our products or any other questions about performance fabrics, please don’t hesitate to contact us!
+We hope that this article has cleared up what performance fabrics are, why they’re so great and how you can use them in interiors spaces.
+If you have any questions about our products or any other questions, please get in touch!